 \section{Abstract}

-Single photon sources are of paramount importance in quantum communication, quantum computation, and quantum metrology.
-In particular, there is great interest to realize scalable solid state platforms that can emit triggered photons on demand to achieve scalable nanophotonic networks.
-We report on a visible-spectrum single photon emitter in 4H-silicon carbide (SiC).
-The emitter is photostable at room- and low-temperature enabling photon counts per second (cps) in excess of 2$\times$10$^6$ from unpatterned, bulk SiC.
+Single-photon sources are of paramount importance in quantum communication, quantum computation, and quantum metrology.
+In particular, there is great interest in realizing scalable solid-state platforms that can emit triggered photons on demand to achieve scalable nanophotonic networks.
+We report on a visible-spectrum single-photon emitter in 4H silicon carbide (SiC).
+The emitter is photostable at room and low temperatures, enabling photon counts per second in excess of 2$\times$10$^6$ from unpatterned bulk SiC.
 It exists in two orthogonally polarized states, which have parallel absorption and emission dipole orientations.
-Low temperature measurements reveal a narrow zero phonon line (linewidth $<0.1~$nm) that accounts for $>30~$\% of the total photoluminescence spectrum.
+Low-temperature measurements reveal a narrow zero phonon line (linewidth $<0.1~$nm) that accounts for $>30~$\% of the total photoluminescence spectrum.